ysdn2019/Graduates-List/graduates/ajay-patel.md

 ---
 path: /work/Ontario-Cannabis-Store
 graduate: Ajay Patel
-mainimg: /assets/work/patel_ajay_project3_web_main.jpg
+cover: /assets/work/patel_ajay_project3_web_main.jpg
-thumbnailimg: /assets/work/patel_ajay_project3_web_thumbnail.jpg
+thumbnail: /assets/work/patel_ajay_project3_web_thumbnail.jpg
 title: Ontario Cannabis Store
 groupmembers:
-fields: Branding, Digital, Print
+category: Branding, Digital, Print
 mediumdimensions:
 description: Ontario Cannabis Store's (OCS) current brand misses the mark in connecting with the its audience.
 I therefore took on the challenge to rebrand OCS by repositioning its visual passivity to a more explicit and dynamic spirit of the existing cannabis culture and the one in which it will permeate.
 digitallink: